Skip to content

 What moves the repair cost in Arvada

-Arvada requires Class 4 impact-resistant shingles per Jefferson County building code when damage covers 50% or more of the roof surface.
-Class 4 shingles cost 15–30% more than standard architectural asphalt shingles but qualify homeowners for insurance discounts of 15–25%, offsetting the material premium over time.
+Arvada's building code requires Class 4 impact-resistant shingles when repairs cover 50% or more of the roof surface.
+Class 4 shingles cost more than standard 3-tab or architectural asphalt alternatives but qualify for insurance discounts of 10–20%.
+If your damage falls at or near the 50% threshold, the Class 4 requirement will increase material costs but may offset some expense through the insurance discount applied at claim approval.

 Secondary Damage Assessment